ChasNelson1990/privacyguides.org/blog/posts/monero-server-using-truenas.md

 Despite Monero's privacy protections, your wallet needs to communicate with the rest of the Monero network.
 There are two main options: 1) connecting to someone else's node, or 2) connecting to your own node.
 By connecting to your own node, you do not need to reveal when you are using your wallet and what transactions you send to the node operator.

-By following this guide, your transaction broadcasts will by protected with the Tor and/or I2P networks.
+By following this guide, your transaction broadcasts will be protected with the Tor and/or I2P networks.

 In short, if you *can* run your own node, you *should* run your own node.